codewind-resources/rogue-cloud/docs/RogueCloudJsonApi.md

 - Events that occurred in the previous frame (did other characters move or attack? did they drink a potion? etc)
 - Any items (weapons, armour, potions) that are lying on the ground (which any character can pick up).

 The contents of this JSON message can be found in `JsonFrameUpdate.java`.
-See the "advanced" topic for more information about this object.
+See the [advanced world state topic for more information](RogueCloudJsonWorldState.md) about this object.

 #### UI Updates